ZackaryLoevseth/erdos-409-f68-witness/erdos-409-f68-witness-github-files/README.md

 ## AI assistance and authorship

-This result was produced through a substantially AI-assisted research workflow using OpenAI and Anthropic systems.
+This result was produced through an AI-assisted research workflow using OpenAI and Anthropic systems.

 The research target, governing protocol, iterative prompt design, verification requirements, cross-model review, and final publication decisions were directed by **Zackary Loevseth**.

-AI systems performed substantial parts of the search, code generation, computation, certificate production, and drafting.

-See [AI_USAGE.md](AI_USAGE.md) for the full disclosure.

 ## Citation